Stability conditions for polarised varieties: The higher rank case

 To clarify this condition, let be the derivative of the $Z$-energy.
 Then a $Z$-critical K\"ahler metric is a zero of the map In the ``rank one'' case, from Proposition \ref{euler-lagrange-derivation} the map $F_{Z,\psi}$ is given by resulting in the Euler-Lagrange equation being equivalent to the partial differential equation Note in general that the operator $F_{Z,\psi}$ is linear in $\psi$ and so takes the form for some linear differential operator $L$ and some $\hat Z(\omega)$ which we do not explicitly derive.
 Let $L^*$ denote the formal adjoint of $L$.

-\begin{definition} We say that $Z$ is \emph{analytic} if the condition is a partial differential equation for $\omega$ for all $0 < \epsilon \ll 1$. \end{definition} In general, to check for a given central charge that this even actually produces a partial differential equation seems challenging, so we emphasise that this is a strong hypothesis.
-We remark however that Pingali has, in a special case, linearised $c_2(\omega)$ and has even established an ellipticity result under hypotheses on the geometry of the manifold in question \cite[Lemma 3.1]{pingali}.
+\begin{definition} We say that $Z$ is \emph{analytic} if the condition is a partial differential equation for $\omega$ for all $0 < \epsilon \ll 1$. \end{definition} We remark that Pingali has, in a special case, linearised $c_2(\omega)$ and has even established an ellipticity result under hypotheses on the geometry of the manifold in question \cite[Lemma 3.1]{pingali}.

 \begin{example} Set The variation of the Deligne functional associated to each term $\int_X L^l.c_{n-l}(X)$ has been calculated by Weinkove \cite[Lemma 5.1]{weinkove} (who does not use the Deligne functional terminology) to be so the induced equation is a fourth order partial differential equation only involving the Chern forms of $\omega$.
 In fact, for $k \gg 0$ small variants of the resulting $Z$-critical equation have been studied by Leung (under the name ``almost K\"ahler-Einstein metrics'' \cite{leung2}) and Futaki (under the name ``constant perturbed scalar curvature K\"ahler metrics'' \cite{futaki}).
 Note that, as the equation is fourth order, it is automatically elliptic for $k \gg 0$ as the leading order term of the linearisation is $\Delta^2$, with this term coming from the linearisation of the scalar curvature.
-Thus this is an asymptotically elliptic central charge.
+Thus this is an analytic central charge.
 Leung and Futaki both use the inverse function theorem to produce solutions to their equations for $k \gg 0$; as these equations are fourth order, their applications of the inverse function theorem do not require the techniques we developed in Theorem \ref{thm:existence-large-volume}, where the main difficulties were caused by the jump from a fourth order to a sixth order partial differential equation. \end{example}

 We must produce an analogue of the slope formula of Proposition \ref{slope-for-z}, which is the reason we make use of Segre classes rather than Chern classes.
 As in that situation, a test configuration smooth over $\C$ gives rise to a path $\psi_t$ of K\"ahler potentials, which in addition induces representatives of the Segre classes.
 Denote, as was done in the earlier situation of Section \ref{sec:deligne}, $h$ the function on $\X$ induced by the $\C^*$-action and the relatively K\"ahler metric $\omega_{\X}$.
 In addition denote $\omega_0$ the restriction of $\omega_{\X}$ to $\X_0$ and set $\tau = -\log |t|^2$.